-Section B: Admissions to the Nursery of St Michael's Catholic Primary School: It is important to note that admissions to the main school are decided completely separately from admissions to the Nursery.
-Admission to the nursery does not guarantee admission to the reception class in the main school.
+Section B: Admissions to the Nursery of St Michael's Catholic Primary Academy: It is important to note that admissions to the main Academy are decided completely separately from admissions to the Nursery.
+Admission to the nursery does not guarantee admission to the reception class in the main Academy.
 Parents must apply on the LA Preference form (Common Application Form) for a place in Reception Class.

-Children who have home addresses within Wolverhampton are eligible for admission.
+Children who have home addresses within Wolverhampton are eligible for admission to the Nursery.
 Current Local Authority policy and practice will be referred to in responding to applications for places for children living outside the Wolverhampton boundaries.
-Governors will also refer to information about the availability of funding when considering applications from outside the city boundary.
+The Academy Committee will also refer to information about the availability of funding when considering applications from outside the city boundary.

 Up to 26 part time places are available in the Nursery each morning and each afternoon.
 If there are insufficient places for all the children seeking admission, places will normally be offered in accordance with the children's date of birth.
 Older children will be admitted before younger ones.

-Exceptionally, governors may take special circumstances into account when they consider admissions to the Nursery.
+Exceptionally, the Academy Committee may take special circumstances into account when they consider admissions to the Nursery.